 This policy supersedes any conflicting practice, policy, or guidelines with regard to contracts.

-A contract is an agreement between Daemen College and another party that is intended to have a binding obligation and/or legal effect.
+A contract is an agreement between Daemen University and another party that is intended to have a binding obligation and/or legal effect.
 In general, if the arrangement involves any significant risk or potential liability that needs to be allocated between the parties, or involves a situation where the duties and responsibilities of the parties are not so basic and obvious that they do not need to be spelled out in writing, then a contract shall be used.
-A contract may involve a commitment of college funds, facilities, employees, or other resources and/or the use of the College’s name, or other purposes.
+A contract may involve a commitment of university funds, facilities, employees, or other resources and/or the use of the university’s name, or other purposes.

-Daemen College does not honor oral agreements.
+Daemen University does not honor oral agreements.

 IV.
 REVIEW, APPROVAL, AND SIGNATORY AUTHORITY: